Root Domain Name Definition

 Root domain – the domain of the highest level in any domain name system.
 The root domain of the Internet (sometimes called the zero-level domain) is serviced by the root servers of the domain name system, which are located in different countries around the world.

+To know more about “what is root domain”, let’s see further.
 In the Internet DNS system, the root domain is denoted by an empty name (that is, containing no characters).
-When you record a domain name, each domain is separated by a period; at the end of the name there may be a dot to separate the empty name corresponding to the root domain.
+When you record a domain name, each domain is separated by a period; at the end of the name, there may be a dot to separate the empty name corresponding to the root domain.
 If this dot is present (for example “www.example.com.”), then the domain name is considered complete (absolute).
 If there is no dot at the end of the name (“www.example” or “www.example.com”), the name is considered relative.

 The numbering order of domain names is often mixed up, and top-level domains (TLD) are called ”zero-level” domains.
 In fact, a zero-level domain is “.” (dot) and the correct order of domain levels numbering is as follows:

 2. .com is the first-level domain, also called the top-level domain or a zone

 3. kparser.com – second-level domain